LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Reward Learning

 where $\widetilde{N}_u$ is the number of generated dataset after screening, and $\widehat{\mathcal{L}}_{R}(\psi)$ is the empirical risk.
 It contains two parts: labeled loss $\widehat{\mathcal{L}}_l(\psi)$ and unlabeled loss $\widehat{\mathcal{L}}_u(\psi)$.
 Note that the label in the unlabeled loss is a pseudo-label, which may be different from the true label.
 Therefore, there is a gap between the unlabeled loss with pseudo-label $\widehat{\mathcal{L}}_u(\psi)$ and that with true label $\widehat{\mathcal{L'}}_u(\psi)$.
 Before bounding this gap, we first give the following assumption without loss of generality. \begin{assumption} For the pretrained reward model $\widehat{R}_{\psi}$ through the limited labeled dataset $\mathcal{D}_l=\{(\sigma_0^l,\sigma_1^l,y)^{(i)}\}_{i=1}^{N_l}$, if the pseudo label $\widehat{y}$ is defined in Eq. (\ref{eq_5}), then the pseudo-labeling error for the unlabeled dataset $\mathcal{D}_u=\{(\sigma_0^u,\sigma_1^u)^{(j)}\}_{j=1}^{N_u}$ is smaller than $\eta$, i.e., $\sum_{j=1}^{N_u}\mathbbm{1}[\widehat{y}^j\neq y^j]/N_u\leq \eta$. \end{assumption}

-Note that the bound of pseudo-label error rate $\eta$ of the generated data filtered by the proposed selection mechanism is significantly lower than that of the unfiltered data, as the mechanism effectively eliminates low-confidence and high-uncertainty samples.
-This observation is experimentally validated in Table \ref{tab_uncertainty} and Fig. \ref{fig3}.
+\ttx{Thanks to its capacity to effectively filter out samples with low confidence and high uncertainty, the screening mechanism mitigates the adverse impact of negative samples on reward model training, thereby contributing to improved reward model performance.
+Consequently, the bound on the pseudo-label error rate $\eta$ for the filtered generated data is significantly lower than that for the unfiltered data.} This observation is experimentally validated in Table \ref{tab_uncertainty} and Fig. \ref{fig3}.
 Then, based on the above assumption, we bound the difference between the unlabeled loss with pseudo-label $\widehat{\mathcal{L}}_u(\psi)$ and that with true label $\widehat{\mathcal{L'}}_u(\psi)$ and give the following proposition.

 \begin{proposition} Suppose that the loss $L((\sigma_0,\sigma_1),y))$ is bounded by $\Omega$.
 Then, for any $R\in\mathcal{R}$, under Assumption \ref{ass_2} the following equation holds:

 \end{proposition} The proof of Proposition \ref{pro_1} can be found in Appendix A. This gap is mainly influenced by the terms $\eta$ and $\Omega$.
 In the above part, we have concluded that the $\eta$ can be significantly reduced by selecting high-confidence and low-uncertainty samples.
 Combining Eqs. (\ref{eq_5}) and (\ref{eq_8}), we can find that if $p(\sigma_0^{u},\sigma_1^{u},\widehat{y})$ is small, the $L((\sigma_0^u,\sigma_1^u),\widehat{y})$ would become larger.
 By selecting higher confidence samples, the high probability $p(\sigma_0^{u},\sigma_1^{u},\widehat{y})$ can be guaranteed, thus the $\Omega$ does not become excessively large.
 Moreover, through the selection mechanism $f(\sigma_0^{u},\sigma_1^{u})$, a more accurate subset of pseudo-labels can be used in reward training, which can reduce prediction error and improve training stability.